Melatonin for Sleep: Side Effects and Alternatives

 Practice proper sleep hygiene: Developing a regular nighttime routine is a great way to set the tone before bed and help you fall asleep each night.
 For the best sleep hygiene tips, check out our comprehensive sleep hygiene guide.

-Take a warm shower before bed: In the process of falling asleep, your body temperature drops a few degrees.
-Showering before bed is a great way to facilitate this drop in temperature because as you step out of the hot shower, your temperature will drop as your body adapts to the cooler temperature of the room.
+Take a warm bath or shower before bed: In the process of falling asleep, your body temperature drops a few degrees.
+Bathing or showering before bed is a great way to facilitate this drop in temperature because as you step out of the hot shower, your temperature will drop as your body adapts to the cooler temperature of the room.
 The drop in temperature after you leave the shower speeds up the drop in temperature to facilitate sleep.

 Incorporate the best foods for sleep into your dinner: Eating a heavy or fatty meal before bed can prevent you from being able to fall asleep.
 Instead, try eating foods naturally high in serotonin, tryptophan, and magnesium such as salmon, lean protein, and whole grains.